Food, is essential to your survival, of course.

-	When it comes to common sense ideas, common nonsense are just as pervasive, especially when it comes to dieting.
+When it comes to common sense ideas, common nonsense is just as pervasive, especially when it comes to dieting.

-This popular advice falls into the latter category.
+This popular advice falls into the latter category of being nonsense advice.

-Meanwhile, food labeled as “fat-free” might include a substitute that’s worse for you than fat.
+Meanwhile, food labeled as “fat free” or “low fat” might include a substitute that’s worse for you than fat.

-If you ever find yourself staring at that “low-fat” cereal box, scratching your head and wondering why it still has the same amount of calories if the fat is gone, this is why.
+If you ever find yourself staring at that low fat food, scratching your head and wondering why it still has the same number of calories if the fat is gone, this is why.

 You’re getting processed sugars instead now.

-Some great sources of healthy fat include walnuts, salmon, flax, sunflower seeds, avocado, and extra-virgin olive oil.
+Some great sources of healthy fat include walnuts, salmon, flax, sunflower seeds, avocados, and extra virgin olive oil.

-These include different varieties of omega-3 fat acids, which help reduce inflammation in the body.
+These include different varieties of omega-3 fat acids and other healthy fats, which help reduce inflammation in the body.